Looking for support for your project? Stanford Arts can help.

 Roble Arts Gym is located within the Roble Gym building.

-Roble Arts Gym will be closed for Winter Break:
+Roble Arts Gym will remain closed until further notice.

 come to the ASSU front desk to check out or return equipment

 (closed University holidays and winter/summer breaks)

 The Equipment Lending Library will remain closed until further notice.